hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

 #### For Messaging Extension
 The sample business logic provides a handler `TeamsBot` extends TeamsActivityHandler and override `handleTeamsMessagingExtensionQuery`.
-You can update the query logic in the `handleMessageExtensionQueryWithToken` with token which is obtained by using the logged-in Teams user token.
+You can update the query logic in the `handleMessageExtensionQueryWithSSO` with token which is obtained by using the logged-in Teams user token.

 To make this work in your application:
 1. Move the `auth/public` folder to `bot`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.